Test-driven data pipelining

 In an effort to advance my python skills, I spent some time slowly pecking away at the puzzles on pythonchallenge.
 I got stuck on most of the challenges, and either had to search for a hint, or ask for help from a friend, or both.
 This latest one was particularly instructive, and it had to do with zipfiles.

 I thought I knew what zip files were.
 I have used them since grad school, for transferring folders via email, and for compression.
+I used various utilities and command-line tools to deal with zipping and unzipping.
+But I never needed to know how they worked.

 Things I learned studying the cell cycle in cancer